Camp Manor Apartments

-Camp Manor Apartments is a historic apartment building located at Springfield, Greene County, Missouri.
+Camp Manor Apartments is a historic apartment building located in Springfield, Greene County, Missouri.
 It was built in 1916, and is a three-story building of wood-frame construction with a red brick and wood exterior.
 The building features a stepped parapet with limestone cap and ornate limestone brick cornice at the roofline.

 It was listed on the National Register of Historic Places in 2005.